jamesTait-jt/go-performance-tips/README.md

 ./parse.go:40:19: string(last) escapes to heap
 ```

 So why is this?
 Well, since strings are immutable, we can't just point the string at the backing array of the byte slice.
 If the byte slice were to be changed, the changes would reflect in the string, breaking go's promise of immutability.
 But since the string escapes the function, we must put it on the heap so that we don't delete it from memory once the stackframe has been popped.
-This means that every time we convert to and from byte slices, if the string is used afterwards, we will be performing costly heap allocations.
+This means that every time we convert to and from byte slices, if the result is used afterwards, we will be performing costly heap allocations.

 > :warning: Danger starts here!!!!

 We can avoid these allocations by breaking the string immutability promise.
 This is dangerous so we must be certain that we are careful here.
-In particular, we need to ensure that the byte slice will come out of scope as soon as we have converted it to a string.
+In particular, we need to ensure that the byte slice will come out of scope as soon as we have converted it to a string (or the string is an intermediate value that will be thrown away - more on that later).
 This will make sure we avoid any changes to the array that is now backing both the string and the byte slice.

 To begin, let's create a new package called `unsafe` and add the following file: